garrandall/popular-music-data/tracks/cruisin--smokey-robinson.md

 Cruise with me, baby

 Cruise
-Ooh, ooh, baby, yeah
+Oh, oh, baby, yeah
 Oh, baby
 Oh, oh, ah, baby
 So good to cruise with you, baby
 So good to cruise with you, baby
-Ooh, yeah, you and me, baby
+Oh, yeah, you and me, baby

 Oh, baby, let's cruise
 Let's flow, let's glide
-Ooh, let's open up, and go inside
+Oh, let's open up, and go inside
 And if you want, it you got it forever
 I can just stay there inside you
 And love you, baby, oh...